JuneWprog/nextjs-tutorial/README.md

 </SignInButton >

 ```
-2. in seperate page: url clerk
+2. In a  separate page and URL fom clerk

 ```ts
 <SignInButton >